 Hints need some error handling if errors appear.
 For example, add a

 Provide legal agreements for each country your capsule is available in.

 Test your capsules thoroughly.
 Testing is important in ensuring your capsule is ready for end-users.

-Your capsule does not violate any of the Capsule Agreement Policies
+Your capsule must not violate any of the Capsule Agreement Policies.

 In Bixby Developer Studio, create a public submission.
 The public submission you create in this step will be the one submitted for review.

 Once you've completed all the previous steps, you're ready to submit your capsule!
 On the Bixby Developer Center, using the Release Manager, submit your capsule for review.
 Submit the capsule for which you previously made a public submission.
 The review team will let you know if your capsule is approved or if it needs further improvements.

 The following steps are not required for an approval to the Marketplace, but are recommended steps: